MaaAssistantArknights/MaaAssistantArknights/docs/en-us/manual/device/macos.md

 ::: tip
-It is more recommended to use Mac's built-in boot-camp feature to install Windows and use the Windows version of MAA, due to the macOS version of MAA is maintained more slowly.
+It is more recommended to use Mac's built-in boot-camp feature to install Windows and use the Windows version of MAA, Due to the smaller development team for the Mac version of MAA and the update frequency is relatively slower.
 :::

 ### ✅ [Bluestacks-CN 5](https://www.bluestacks.cn/)